blowdart/AspNetCoreIdentityEncryption/readme.md

 would be identical each time, and if your data were exposed you could mine the data to see how many people are in the same town, even though you don't have the encryption key.
-We use this approach in ASP.NET Core Data Protection, if you encrypt "Contoso" multiple times the result will be different on each occasion.
+We use this approach in ASP.NET Core Data Protection, so that if you encrypt "Contoso" multiple times the result will be different on each occasion.

 However this presents a problem with indexes.
 We want data used for lookup to